Khalidav/GitPracticeRepo/README.md

 # GitHub practice!
+Whats at the End Of File?
+Look closely :)

 Hello everyone!
 This is a fun dummy repository to practice and hone your GitHub skills.
 We're going to be using GitHub a LOT, so it's important you get good at all of this.

 ## Setting it Up